metno/S-ENDA-documentation/source/architecture.rst

   .. uml:: container.puml

 Data and service providers interact with WebUI or console applications that via an API communicate with the Metadata store.
 The contents of the metadatastore are served as CSW using pyCSW API.

+New datasets and services can be added or modified in the Metadata store via an API or using WebUI or command lines tools that interact with the API.